minhhuy24072002/Coding-Challenge-S21/README.md

 Regardless if you can or cannot answer the question, provide a short explanation of how you got your solution or how you think it can be solved in your README.md file.
 However, we highly recommend giving the challenge a try, you just might learn something new!

 In this project a mainly use biopython.
 With biopython I can read genbank file with SeqIO then extract information about gene name, start, end, strand,...
 With GenomeDiagram I can draw linear or circular genome graph.
 However, I have change something to make my graph more understandable.
-Firstly, I random the color to set for each of gene for the graph to help viewer distinguish between different genes.
+Firstly, I set the color differently for each of gene for the graph to help viewer distinguish between different genes.
 Secondly, I add an inner circle to show to data of start and end of genes so that the viewer have more informations.
 Finally, I add EcoRI recognition, an strandless feature, to give more information to the viewer.

 The libray that I use:
 biopython